Living Beyond Lymphoma support group

 Facilitators are Social Worker Carol Holland, LCSW, and Katie Mitchell, MSN, ARNP.

 The group is open to diagnosed lymphoma survivors and their caregivers or loved ones.
 Other special sessions may be included as the group desires.
-The group will meet the second Tuesday of each month at from 6-7:30 p.m. in the Baptist Health Louisville Cancer Resource Center, 4007 Kresge Way, on the first floor.
+The group will meet the second Tuesday of each month at from 6-7:30 p.m. in the Baptist Health Louisville Charles and Mimi Osborn Cancer Center's Resource Center, 4003 Kresge Way, on the first floor.
 Free parking is available.

 2014 meeting dates: